Benweitzman1/Weather-Wizard/README.md

 ## Structure

-Here's a brief outline of the main components and modules:
+Key components and modules:

 - App: The main application wrapper.
-- Header: The navigation header with links to home and favorites.
+- SideBar: An enhanced sidebar for easy navigation between main views.
-- MainScreen: Displays the search bar, current weather conditions, and a 5-day forecast.
+- MainScreen: Displays the search bar, current weather conditions, and a 4-day forecast.
 - FavoritesScreen: Displays a list of favorite cities and their current conditions.
+- SportsActivities: Provides recommended sports activities based on the weather today.
 - SearchBar: Lets users search for cities.
 - FavoritesList: Renders the list of favorite cities.
 - api: Contains API calls to retrieve weather data.